From BR Bullpen

 Amateur Career

 Arrieta was 6-1 with a 1.61 ERA as a high school junior and had a 5-4, 1.30 record as a senior.
 The Cincinnati Reds chose him in the 31st round of the 2004 amateur draft but he opted for college.
-He went 6-2 with a 3.43 ERA as a freshman at Weatherford junior college.
+He went 6-2 with a 3.43 ERA as a freshman at Weatherford Junior College.
 The Milwaukee Brewers picked him in the 26th round of the 2005 amateur draft.
 He spent the summer with the McKinney Marshalls and had a 1.87 ERA, going 4-3 with 38 hits allowed in 62 2/3 IP.
 Baseball America rated him one of the top 10 prospects in the Texas Collegiate League.
 Transferring to Texas Christian University for his sophomore season, he went 14-4 with a 2.35 ERA.
 He tied Lauren Gagnier for the NCAA Division I lead in victories.
 He was second in the Mountain West Conference in ERA, .11 behind Danny Herrera.
 Arrieta and Herrera split MWC Pitcher of the Year honors.
 Arrieta was named a second-team All-American by Baseball America and the National Collegiate Baseball Writers Association.
+He studied sports psychology at TCU, a discipline that would help him as a professional athlete in future years.

 Arrieta joined Team USA in 2006, the first TCU player ever selected.
 He went 4-0 with a 0.27 ERA, giving up only 10 hits in 35 innings (but walking a team-high 23).
 Only David Price was relied on to pitch more innings for the team.
 Arrieta shut out Taiwan, Nevada and the Czech Republic.
 He helped the US win the 2006 World University Championship.